factorial-io/tobey/README.md

 The spider is implemented on to of the colly, a crawling framework for Go.
 We've chose this framework, as it allows us to outgrow it gradually.
-In the current version of tobey, we use our own implementation for queuing, that doesn't require modififactions to the original framework code.
-However should this be necessary at some point, we will fork the framework under `internal` and make our modififactions.
+In the current version of tobey, we use our own implementation for queuing, that doesn't require modifications to the original framework code.
+However as we have to provide our own cache storage implementation we forked the framework to `internal`.

 A future version will support JavaScript-rendered fetch alongside plain fetch.